List of roads in Macau

 This is an incomplete list of roads in Macau.

 Roads in Macau use Portuguese spelling and are named after historic figures or places in Macau or Portugal.
-There are 321 kilometres of roads in Macau maintained by the Land, Public Works and Transport Bureau (DSSOPT), Municipal Affairs Bureau (IAM), and the Transport Bureau (DSAT).
+There are 321 kilometres of roads in Macau maintained by the Land and Urban Construction Bureau (DSSCU), Municipal Affairs Bureau (IAM), and the Transport Bureau (DSAT).

 Signage

 Road signs in Macau are in Portuguese and traditional Chinese.
 They consist of white tiles attached on concrete posts or on walls of buildings.
 Signage on bridges is white with black lettering (Portuguese and Chinese).

 Naming

 In some cases road names are the same in meaning for both Portuguese name and Chinese name.
 However, there are some cases where Portuguese and Chinese meaning differ, such as Praceta de 24 Junho (Plaza of June 24) which is shown as 城市日前地, which translates as City Day Plaza instead.